What is Medical Malpractice Insurance?

 - Personal Trainers

-While not an exhaustive list, if you are in a medical profession be sure to check with your state licensing board to find out if you’re required to obtain medical malpractice insurance.
+While not an exhaustive list, if you are in a medical profession be sure to check with your state licensing board to find out if you’re required to obtain medical liability insurance.

 While medical malpractice does cover professional negligence, there are a few instances where you would NOT be covered: